< back to knowledge

 What is Online Reputation Management?

-Online Reputation Management is the process of managing a brand’s… you guessed it – online reputation.
-Examples of this include influencer relations, brand image creation on social media, the use of press releases, blog posts and of course those all important reviews.
+Online Reputation Management is the process of managing a brand’s online reputation.
+Examples of this include influencer relations, brand image creation on social media, the use of press releases, blog posts, SEO consulting to promote favourable web results and reviews.

 • 69% of people looking for jobs say they would turn down a job offer from a company with reputation problems.